AGU-Data/agu-data.github.io/_resources/availability-citation-checklist-for-authors.md

 1. **Description of the Type(s)** of data and/or software - **[Required]**
 Examples:
-* Data - Waveforms
+* Data - The facilities of IRIS Data Services were used for access to waveforms and related metadata from the International Geodynamics and Earth Tide Service (Network Of Superconducting Gravimeters, 1997)
-* Software - Figures
+* Software - Figures were made with Matplotlib version 3.2.1 (Caswell et al., 2020; Hunter, 2007)
 2. **Repository Name(s)** where the data/software are deposited - **[Best Practice]**
 Examples:
 * [Domain-Discipline Repositories Useful to AGU Journals](https://data.agu.org/resources/useful-domain-repositories)